 Studies show it is easier for bilinguals to learn an additional language or languages.
 As they have already developed skills in language learning, it comes naturally for bilinguals to pick up another language by using their existing language skills.

 The better they learn, the better their confidence grow, which will lead to better language learning result.

 9. Your bilingual children

-Parents with bilingual language skills have a better chance to pass onto their children their language skills.
-Imagine the benefit they pass onto their children.
-Many children speak two different languages from birth, they grasp language in a nature way from adult language learning.
+Parents with bilingual language skills have a better chance to pass on their children their language skills.
+Imagine the benefit they pass on to their children.
+Many children speak two different languages from birth; they grasp the language in a natural way from adult language learning.

-Not all parents are able to teach their children both languages, but those who do, they provide greater opportunities for their kids’ future.
-For more about ‘raising kids bilignual’, please click here to read more.
+Not all parents can teach their children both languages, but those who do, provide greater opportunities for their kids’ future.
+For more about ‘raising kids bilingual, please click here to read more.

-Following the globalisation in the world, biligualism is no longer a rare phenomenon like it used to be in a community.
-Nowadays, people accept bilingual people as a norm and part of the society which brings harmony to the world as a whole.
+Following globalization in the world, bilingualism is no longer a rare phenomenon like it used to be in a community.
+Nowadays, people accept bilingual people as a norm and part of society, bringing harmony to the world.

-In the past, people use to give the stare to people who speaks a second language, it is very much considered to be a norm and not considered to be a minority as bilingualism are more valued as a great skill.
-This leads to more equal opportunity in the society.
-It also encourages the world to catch up on their language skills, so that more culture and value can be understood around the world.
+In the past, people used to stare at people who spoke a second language; it is very much considered a norm and not a minority, as bilingualism is valued as a great skill.
+This leads to more equal opportunities in society.
+It also encourages the world to catch up on their language skills so that more cultures and values can be understood worldwide.